gcbeltramini/bash-cli/scripts/doc_parser/docopt_ng/README.md

 # `docopt`

 Code copied from <https://github.com/jazzband/docopt-ng/tree/master/docopt> on 2024-08-25.
-Search for `mycli customization` to find the customizations that were made.
+Search for `cli customization` to find the customizations that were made.